abhijeetsane/Data_And_Analytics/Data Dashboarding and Visualization/major_players.md

 - **WhataGraph** [https://whatagraph.com/]
   - Whatagraph is a cross-channel reporting tool that helps businesses to track, measure, and analyze marketing performance with clients and teams.
 Users can automatically pull data from all of their marketing channels, create visual, engaging reports, and share them easily.
-  - Several benefits of using it are finding corelations, quick action, identifying new trends and also complex concepts are simplified.
+  - Several benefits of using it are finding correlations, quick action, identifying new trends and also complex concepts are simplified.
   - It has features and the ability to extract and transform data in real-time, so your interactive graphs will change frequently.
   - One can remove or add some components, compare them with one another over a specific time frame, and isolate outliers.
   - It allows you to curate detailed performance dashboards and monitor otherwise complex data in a fairly simple way.
 To visualize social media metrics or any other marketing analytics, this is a preferred tool.